moonman81/arduino-traffic-lights/QUEST_LEVEL_1.md

 ---

-## Something not working?
+## If LED not working

-### LED doesn't light at all:
+**Try these in order.
+Stop when it works:**

+### Try 1: Check the legs
-1. Check the long leg goes to Pin 13 side
+- Long LED leg goes to Pin 13 side? ✓
+- Short LED leg goes to GND side? ✓
+- Fix it if wrong.
+Upload code again (press → arrow).

+### Try 2: Push wires
+- Push every wire firmly into Arduino
-2. Push wires in firmly
+- Push every wire firmly into breadboard
+- Upload code again (press → arrow).

+### Try 3: Reset button
-3. Press the reset button on Arduino
+- Find the small button on Arduino board
+- Press it once
+- LED should start blinking

-### LED stays on forever:
+### Try 4: Different LED
+- Take out the LED
+- Put in a different LED (any colour)
+- Upload code again (press → arrow).

+### Try 5: Check code
-1. Check your code matches exactly
+- Look at your code
-2. Look for missing semicolons (;)
+- Does every line have a semicolon (;) at the end?
-3. Upload the code again
+- Delete everything and paste the code again (from Step 3)
+- Upload (press → arrow).

+**One of these fixes it.
+Guaranteed.**

+---

-### LED is very dim:
+### LED very dim?
-That's fine!
-It still counts as working.
+That's fine.
+It's working.
+Some resistors make LEDs dimmer.
+No problem.

 ---